Health & Safety

 To Remove Make-Up

-The great thing about baby wipes is that they’re designed for a baby’s sensitive skin, so there should be no issues with using them on your own skin to remove make-up.
+The great thing about baby wipes is that because they are designed for a baby’s sensitive skin, there should be no issues with using them on your own skin to remove make-up provided you use very gently wipes that don’t contain fragrances or preservatives.

-If the wipes have dried out, just add some water (preferably distilled) or coconut oil and you’re good to go.
+If they have dried out, just add some water (preferably distilled) or coconut oil and you’re good to go.

 To Clean Around Your House